New NYC mayor, an ex-cop, unveils plan to stem gun violence

 Still, New York has had far fewer killings of late than in the early 1990s — when there were more than 2,000 killings per year.

-Nevertheless, the recent spate of violence has led to renewed calls from city officials and union leaders to revisit bail reform measures that took effect just a few months before the pandemic, though there is little evidence that people spared from jail are responsible for the bulk of new crimes.

-That’s among the areas Adams wants to tackle in his plan to try to end gun violence.
+Nevertheless, the recent spate of violence has led to renewed calls from city officials and union leaders to revisit bail reform measures that took effect just a few months before the pandemic.
+There is little evidence that people spared from jail are responsible for the bulk of new crimes, but it’s among the areas Adams wants to tackle in his plan to try to end gun violence.

-Adams doesn’t want to do away entirely with bail reforms that took effect in January 2020, but he wants the law tweaked so that judges can consider a defendant’s criminal history and potential dangerousness in setting bail.
+The mayor doesn’t want to do away entirely with bail reforms that took effect in January 2020, but he wants the law tweaked so that judges can consider a defendant’s criminal history and potential dangerousness in setting bail.
 New York is the only state that doesn’t allow that, Adams said.

-Among the most controversial parts of Adams plan calls for bringing back an anti-crime unit in the police department that was disbanded amid police reform discussion two years ago amid concerns that it was responsible for a disproportionate number of shootings and complaints against officers.
+Among the most controversial parts of Adams’ plan calls for bringing back an anti-crime unit in the police department that was disbanded amid police reform discussions two years ago.
+The plainclothes unit was dissolved amid concerns that it was responsible for a disproportionate number of shootings and complaints against officers.

-Adams said the reincarnation of the anti-crime units will be accompanied by the city holding listening tours in neighborhoods and extra training.
+Adams said the reincarnation of the anti-crime units will be accompanied by the city holding listening tours in neighborhoods and extra training, and officers will wear some clothing that identifies them as police, such as windbreakers.

 On Twitter, follow Michelle L. Price at twitter.com/michellelprice and Michael Sisak at twitter.com/mikesisak